Is your trip to Argentina rapidly approaching and you’re wondering what to wear and what to leave behind?

 What to Pack for Argentina

-Quick Argentina packing list tips:
+Quick Argentina packing list tips

-• This is the southern hemisphere.
+- This is the southern hemisphere.
 If you’re coming from North America or Europe, don’t forget that seasons switch once you cross the equator!
 Pack for summer in January and winter in July.

-• Bring everything you need.
+- Bring everything you need.
 While, of course, you can pick up a cheap t-shirt or pair of shorts if the weather turns hotter than expected, imported clothing is significantly more expensive than Europe or the US.
 Bring all of your hiking gear, outerwear, and clothing that you will need with you.
 Do not plan on buying it here to save suitcase space.

-• It’s casual here.
+- Argentines are fashionable but casual.
 Leave the high heels at home.
 Bring practical, comfortable clothing.

 Argentina Packing List Essentials